 - Marshal assets of the estate

-Those things would be impossible to do without New York Letters of Administration.
-The banks will not give you information and will not transfer the assets, the county recorder will not record property deeds, and a buyer will not buy a property from you.
+These things would be impossible to do without New York Letters of Administration.
+The banks will not give you information and will not transfer the money in the accounts; the county recorder will not record property deeds, and a buyer will not buy a property from you.

-You often need more than one, since each bank and government agency would require an original.
-Also, some institutions require a more official looking document.
-This is why the court can also issue a Certificate of Appointment of Administrator, which is printed on a watermarked blue paper, and looks similar to a death certificate, birth certificate or marriage certificate.
+You often need more than one certified copy, since each bank and government agency would require an original.
+Also, since some institutions require a more official-looking document, the court can issue a Certificate of Appointment of Administrator.
+It’s printed on watermarked blue paper and looks similar to a death certificate, birth certificate, or marriage certificate.

-Here is a redacted picture of a Certificate of Appointment of Administrator obtained by our law firm:
+Here is a redacted image of a Certificate of Appointment of Administrator obtained by our law firm:

-Even if the decedent died in a different state, and you have Letters of Administration from that state, you will still need to obtain separate Letters of Administration in New York, by verifying out-of-state Letters of Administration through a New York ancillary administration proceeding.
+The court will grant you Ancillary Letters of Administration by verifying out-of-state Letters of Administration through a New York ancillary administration proceeding.